Table of Contents

 12. San Diego, California

-A popular option, San Diego can be one of the cheapest cities to visit in the US because of its outdoor lifestyle.
+San Diego, can be one of the cheapest cities to visit in the US because of its outdoor lifestyle.

 You can keep the costs down when you’re comfortable walking between destinations, enjoying outdoor activities, and even considering picnics in the parks over expensive meals out!